nelo-dev/vkutils/README.md

 ```

 ## 🔍 Examples
-Examples can be found at the **run/** folder along some shaders.
-These examples demonstrate basic and advanced usage of **VkUtils**.
+Examples can be found in the `run/` folder, along with some shaders.
+These examples demonstrate both basic and advanced usage of VkUtils.

 ## ⚠️ Considerations & Warnings
-- This library is not professional or excessively tested.
+- This library is not professional-grade and has not been extensively tested.
-- Im not a native english speaker, so there can be spelling mistakes.
+- I am not a native English speaker, so there might be spelling or grammar mistakes.
-- This library is a by-product of making my own game and features can depend of the requirements of the game.
+- This library is a by-product of developing my own game, and its features may depend on the specific requirements of that project.
-- Im not a full time dev.
-At the moment im 19 years old and cannot ensure consistend development and activity on this project along side university.
+- I am not a full-time developer.
+Currently, I am 19 years old and cannot guarantee consistent development or activity on this project alongside my university studies.

 ## 🏗️ Use in your Project
 - **MIT License**
-- A **mention** would be very nice.
-You can also use the icon of this project.
+- A **mention** would be greatly appreciated.
+You are welcome to use the icon of this project as well.
-- If you want, you can message me so I can see what cool projects you are working on.
+- Feel free to message me if you'd like to share the cool projects you’re working on—I’d love to see them!